Student Handbook 2014-2015

 Drop-Add Schedule Adjustment

-Any course dropped after the drop/add period will result in either a WP or WF on the transcript.
+Any course dropped after the drop/add period will result in a "W" on the transcript.

 The Law School does not conduct classes when the University closes due to inclement weather.
 Announcements of closings are made on Athens radio stations, Atlanta media, and on the University website.